 Introduction to programming and software engineering for computer science majors and computer professionals.
 A systematic approach to the design, implementation, and management of robust Java computer programs.
-Course emphasizes object oriented programming design, programming documentacanadacollege.edu/computerscience tion, testing and debugging techniques.
+Course emphasizes object oriented programming design, programming documentation, testing and debugging techniques.
 This course conforms to the ACM CS1 standards.
 CIS 118 is recommended.
 RECOMMENDED: Eligibility for ENGL 100.
 PREREQ: None.
-Transfer: CSU.
-UC.
+Transfer: CSU, UC.